Ultimate Guide to the Taling Chan Floating Market

 Find out more about the best taxi apps to use in our guides to the best apps for travelling Thailand and the best apps for Bangkok!

-As one of the most popular floating markets in Bangkok, it’s hardly surprising that the Taling Chan Floating Market can get quite busy.
-If you want to beat the crowds then it’s best to arrive earlier in the day if possible.
+As one of the most popular floating markets in Bangkok, it’s hardly surprising that Taling Chan Floating Market can get quite busy.
+If you want to beat the crowds, it’s best to arrive earlier in the day if possible.

-Taling Chan Floating Market is only open on weekends, with opening hours of 7.30am-6pm on both Saturdays and Sundays.
+Taling Chan Floating Market is only open on weekends, with opening hours of 8:00 AM–4:30 PM on both Saturdays and Sundays.
 By late morning the market is normally quite busy, so it’s best to try and arrive before then if you can!

 It’s still a fairly impressive market to visit, and you will see some floating stalls where vendors are cooking up food or serving fresh produce.
-The market may not be quite as floating as the name suggests, but it’s still worth visiting during your time in Bangkok.
+The market may not be quite as floating as the name suggests, but it’s still worth including on your Bangkok itinerary.

-Haggle for the best price – As is commonplace in markets around Asia (and much of the world), you will need to haggle to get the best price.
+Haggle for the best price: As is commonplace in markets around Asia (and much of the world), you’ll need to haggle to get the best price.
 Some stalls do have signs up indicating their prices are non-negotiable, so we wouldn’t recommend haggling there personally.

 Be prepared to move on if a vendor won’t negotiate too much on price, as in some cases they will offer a better deal if they think you’re about to walk away.

-Bring cash – As is the case with most market stalls in Bangkok, you will most likely need to pay in cash at the Taling Chan Floating Market.
+Bring cash: As is the case with most market stalls in Bangkok, you will most likely need to pay in cash at Taling Chan Floating Market.
 Make sure to have some smaller notes and coins available to pay with, as some vendors may not have change for 1,000 Baht notes.

-Taling Chan Floating Market Tour – It is possible to arrange a tour of the Taling Chan Floating Market through Viator, but these tours are fairly expensive.
-Prices start at around 1,900 Baht ($58 USD) per person for a private tour, which is a lot of money considering it’s completely free to visit yourself (aside from transport costs).
+Taling Chan Floating Market Tour: It’s possible to arrange a tour of Taling Chan Floating Market through Viator, but these tours are fairly expensive.
+Prices start at around 3,000 Baht per person for a private tour, which is a lot of money considering it’s completely free to visit yourself (aside from transport costs).

 There are several floating markets in Bangkok, so we recommend visiting more than one if you have the time.
 Amphawa Floating Market and Damnoen Saduak Floating Market are two of the country’s biggest floating markets, with the former approximately 50 kilometres outside of Bangkok and the latter around 100 kilometres from the city.